Resources for pilot and feasibility studies

 Survey

-Objective: To determine feasibility of RCT comparing operative with non-operative treatment for femoroacetabular impingement surgery
+Objective: To determine feasibility of an RCT comparing operative with non-operative treatment for femoroacetabular impingement surgery.

 Single arm trial